DrLex0/quake-frogbots/waypoint/README.md

      (If the level designer stacked another marker on top, the wrong one might get selected.
 In that case, remove the connection, and try again after changing overlap preference with `L` or zero `0`.
 When designing your own levels, _avoid_ giving info entities the exact same location as others, nudge them around a bit.)
    - If it is a 2-way teleporter, now do the same thing to connect its trigger to the destination at the other side.
    - It doesn't matter whether you assign a `trigger_teleport` the zone it is in, or its destination zone.
 (I stick with the zone it is in.)
+   - A teleport trigger must only have incoming paths besides its single outgoing destination path (other outgoing paths would be pointless and could mess up path planning).
+     A teleport destination should only have outgoing paths besides its single incoming trigger path _(again… telefrag)._
 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the mode with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key).
    - **Disconnect mode**: removes a path, but even though this also works without enabling one-way mode, it will only disconnect the path from the starting marker _x_ to target _y_.
 Repeat in the other direction unless you really want to have a one-way path.